-* The portion of Social Security benefits that are taxable for federal income tax purposes are also taxable for state income tax purposes.
-If your Social Security benefits are not subject to federal income tax, then your Social Security benefits are not subject to Connecticut income tax.)
+NOTE: The portion of Social Security benefits that is taxable for federal income tax purposes is also taxable for state income tax purposes.
+If your Social Security benefits are not subject to federal income tax, then your Social Security benefits are not subject to Connecticut income tax.

-Certain income is not subject to state income tax.
+Certain income is not subject to Connecticut income tax.
 Interest from U.S. government obligations such as U.S. Savings Bonds or Treasury Notes and interest from State of Connecticut bonds or Connecticut municipal bonds are exempt from Connecticut income tax.
-If a person age 55 or older elects the one-time federal exclusion of up to $125,000 in gain from the sale of a principal residence, the same amount of gain is also exempt from Connecticut income tax.
+If a person, age 55 or older, elects the one-time federal exclusion of up to $125,000 in gain from the sale of a principal residence, the same amount of gain is also exempt from Connecticut income tax.

 INCOME TAX FILING REQUIREMENTS:

 Estimated Tax Returns: If you expect to owe more than $200 in Connecticut income tax for the entire year, after subtracting Connecticut income tax withheld from wages or pension income, you should be making estimated tax payments using Form CT-1040ES, Individual Estimated Income Tax Payment Coupon.
 The estimated payments are generally made in four installments: April 15, June 15, September 15 and January 15.
 (Fiscal Year Filers: follow federal filing dates.)

 If you are receiving a pension, you may be able to have Connecticut income tax withheld from your pension payments.
 Contact your pension payer and ask for Form CT-W4P if you would like Connecticut income tax withheld from your payments.
 Civil service annuities should complete Form CT-W4CS, available from this Department, to initiate withholding from their civil service pension.

 Tax Return: The Connecticut Income Tax Return is due by April 15 for the preceding taxable year.